Jesssullivan/timberbuddy/README.md

 **Type of client (core / stack in the case of the timberbuddy):**
 - Because actions are communicated via active websocket connection, we identify the kind of client and thus kind of job (stack or core, which ingest different cut sizes for example) with the referrer's slug in the socket handshake header.

-**Touchscreen / UI:**
-- SvelteKit web application;
-  - Pages use the edge runtime
-- Runs directly in a browser in kiosk mode
-  - Utilizes the Skeleton UI component library
-  - Utilizes Lucide Iconography

 **Pi Node Server:**
 - The compiled sveltekit application (*client + server*) is served using a custom express node application.